Artwork / Everything’s Fine

 lesson plan by Gwenn Seemel

-In this lesson, students will create images along the lines of the paintings in this series, communicating who they are and how they feel about the world through surreal self-portraiture.
+Through this free high school art lesson plan, students will create images along the lines of the paintings in this series, communicating who they are and how they feel about the world through surreal self-portraiture.

 Take a quick look at the lesson plan here or download the PDF.